2010 Kingston unrest

 Much of the unrest happened in the constituency of the then Prime Minister of Jamaica, Bruce Golding, who said he was "taken aback" by its scale.
 He was described by the American Broadcasting Company (ABC) as a "known criminal affiliate" of Coke; Golding retorted that this was "extremely offensive".
 Although the U.S. government considered Golding one of Coke's associates, it said it supported the Jamaican government's attempt to capture Coke.

 When prompted as to his whereabouts three days after the mission was launched, police stated they did not know where Coke was.
-Coke was eventually captured on 23 June, after initial rumours that he was attempting to surrender to the United States.
+Coke was eventually captured on 23 June, after initial rumors that he was attempting to surrender to the United States.
 Kingston police arrested him on the outskirts of the city, apparently while a local reverend, Reverend Al Miller, was helping negotiate Coke's surrender to the United States Embassy.

 Background

 History of Shower Posse

 Lester 'Jim Brown' Coke was the father of Christopher Coke and leader of the Shower Posse gang.
 The gang gained traction due to material support from the CIA, which would give arms to gangsters supportive of the Jamaican Labour Party in the Jamaican political conflict, such as Shower Posse.
 After his father's mysterious death in the 1990s, Christopher Coke took over the leadership of Shower Posse and its political garrison in Tivoli Gardens.